ansys/pysam-sysml2/doc/source/user_guide/api/write-model.rst

     :language: python
     :caption: Create a Factory instance

 Use the ``create_element()`` method to create a new model element.
-Provide the type of the element and any number of keyword arguments representing its attributes:
+Provide the element type and any number of keyword arguments representing its attributes:

 .. code:: python